What General Motors Did To Flint

 Advertisement

-“It’s a typical story of the populous of Flint, how we got to this carriage town,” she told me over coffee at a local diner.
+“It’s a typical story of the populace of Flint, how we got to this carriage town,” she told me over coffee at a local diner.
 “How it grew and become a beacon of hope for working-class people.”

 One of seven children, McClinton is a Flint native who has been involved with activism over city’s water crisis since it began.
 The 67-year-old is a member of the team that helped test Flint water for lead and expose the problem.